-At November 30, 2021, the restricted certificates of deposit on the balance sheet include \$0.15 million held as a certificate of deposit by Great Western Bank to collateralize the Company's purchasing card; and \$4.76 million held as a certificate of deposit by Black Hills Community Bank N.A. for a letter of credit.
+As of November 30, 2022, the restricted certificates of deposit on the balance sheet include \$0.15 million held as a certificate of deposit by Great Western Bank to collateralize the Company's purchasing card, and \$2.05 million held as a certificate of deposit for the Black Hills Community Bank N.A. letters of credit.
 In addition, the following collateralized items are also included in certificates of deposit: \$0.05 million State of Alabama, \$0.1 million State of Missouri, and \$0.06 million State of New Mexico.